diyhue/diyHue/README.md

 ###edit the settings variables in entryPoint.php###
 vim /var/www/html/entryPoint.php:
   - $dbip = '127.0.0.1'; // put yout database server ip.
 Usualy 127.0.0.1
-  - $dbname = 'hue';  //database name. default "hue".
+  - $dbname = 'hue';  //database name. default "hue" created with sql_schema.sql.
-  - $dbuser = 'hue';  //username for connection to database
+  - $dbuser = 'hue';  //username for connection to database, default hue created with sql_schema.sql
-  - $dbpass = 'hue123';  //user password
+  - $dbpass = 'hue123';  //user password, default 'hue123'
   - $ip_addres = '192.168.10.24';  //ip of the bridge (required by some application to work)
   - $gateway = '192.168.10.1';  //ip of the bridge (required by some application to work)
   - $mac = '12:1F:CF:F6:90:75';  // bridge mac address (required by some application to work)
 ###import sql_schema in database###
-### edit following database tables###
-edit lights.ip and light.strip_light_nr tables.
-One strip can emulate multiple lights (lightsCount variable in sketches, default 3)
+mysql -u username -p  < file.sql
 ###connect to bridge###
 open official smartphone application, click help, insert the bridge ip and connect.

 LIGHT STRIPS
-supported neopixel led are WS2812B (rgb, recommended) and SK6812 (rgbw).
+supported neopixel led are WS2812B (rgb, recommended until a more complex rgb -> rgbw conversion will be implemented) and SK6812 (rgbw).
 data in pin must be connected to dedicated harware pin of the esp8266 platforms (rx pin on wemos d1 mini and nodemcu)
 compilation require Makuna/NeoPixelBus library that can be downloaded automatically from Arduino library mannager.
+Options in skeches:
+ - const char* ssid = "...."; wi-fi where to connect
+ - const char* password = "...."; wi-fi password
+ - #define lightsCount x number of emulated lights per strip
+ - #define pixelCount xx number of leds in strip
+ - IPAddress strip_ip ( xxx,  xxx,   xxx,  xxx); to setup static ip, default commented. neet to be uncommented with gateway_ip, subnet_mask and WiFi.config(strip_ip, gateway_ip, subnet_mask);
 lights can be controlled with any browser. example url:
 "http://{light ip}/set?light=1&r=0&g=60&b=255&fade=2000"
 "http://{light ip}/off?light=1&fade=1000"
 "http://{light ip}/on?light=1"
 "http://{light ip}/discover"

+CHANGELOG

+24-Mar-2017
+ - improve color acuracy
+ - light strips are automaticaly detected and can be configured from official application
+ - sql schema create also hue@127.0.0.1 user 25-Mar-2017
+ - switch light discover to nmap, network scanning is done much faster.
+ - on new light scan check if ip of current ones was changed. if yes update in database with new ip
+ - option for static ip on lights
+ - new arduino skeches where lights are default on.
+Useful if are still used classic wall switches.

 Credits: probonopd